-The domestic violence diversion program provides first-time offenders an opportunity to participate in counseling rather than the criminal court system and establishing a criminal record.
-Through counseling and classes, defendant’s are guided toward alternative methods of managing and understanding the behavior that led to domestic violence.
-When a defendant successfully completes the diversion program they receive a dismissal of misdemeanor charge(s) from Tucson City Court, the Pima County Consolidated Justice Court, and many municipal courts in the surrounding areas.
+The domestic violence diversion program allows first-time offenders to avoid criminal charges by participating in counseling.
+Counseling informs defendants of alternative methods of managing and understanding the behavior that led to them being charged with domestic violence.
+When a defendant completes the diversion program, they receive a dismissal of their misdemeanor charges.

 Penalties for Misdemeanor Domestic Violence Charges

 Misdemeanors are classified into classes of 1, 2, and 3.
 The classification of the misdemeanor determines misdemeanor domestic violence sentences.

 Class 1 Misdemeanor = 6 months